Herschel C. Logan: Printmaking

 In 1938 Logan collaborated on a book entitled “Other Days in Pictures and Verse”.
 Presenting a nostalgic view of "The Good Old Days" in small town America, it incorporates 12 woodcuts, prose poems by Everett Scrogin, and decorations by C.A.
 Seward.

 Portraits were another favorite subject for Logan.
 Twelve prints of famous Americans were gathered into a book with short biographies, and later reissued as a calendar by the Consolidated Printing Company.

 Famous printers and printmakers throughout history were another focus of Logan's portraiture.
 He produced over 100 portraits in pen in ink for a book project “Great Names in Printing Through Six Centuries” that was never realized despite having lithographic reproductions prepared and possible page mockups.
 Fifteen of these were published posthumously in the miniature book Portraits of Some Famous Printers as a keepsake for the 1992 joint meeting of the Roxburghe & Zamorano Clubs.

 Logan abandoned fine art printmaking in general after 1938.
 Logan himself recalled “...after my friend Seward’s long illness and death [Jan 31, 1939], I simply lost interest in making prints.”
 “But perhaps more to blame were Herschel’s restless energies which were diverted to other enterprises.”
 By then he had thoroughly explored his love of the Kansas countryside from farms to towns to landmarks, often revisiting scenes often in different seasons or different times of the day.
 Logan later reflected “After World War II, abstract art and painting became more popular and took over, and printmaking just kind of fell apart."

 Logan did not completely abandon woodblock printing, nor its companions linocut and rubber plates.
 Throughout his career he advocated woodcut as a desirable medium for a straightforward presentation of an idea in his commercial work and designed many woodcut logos, emblems and bookplates.
 This extended to a woodcut style – he emulated woodcuts in many of his commercial work and later drawings, a technique he developed for advertising purposes, “satisfactory and yet may be produced quickly and with less difficulty”.
-Logon continued to produce numerous portraits throughout his life, generally in pen and ink.
+Logan continued to produce numerous portraits throughout his life, generally in pen and ink.
 A large collection is found in his “Little Portraits of Famous Americans”, a miniature book from 1973.